FormidableLabs/nextjs-sanity-fe/README.md

 Sanity is used for storing information about our e-commerce products.
 The data from Sanity is fetched in two ways:

-1. GraphQL – used for fetching data when no filtering is required, since Sanity's GraphQL API does not support filtering on custom fields other than name, description or slug.
-2. [Groq](https://www.sanity.io/docs/groq) – Sanity's own query language, used for fetching data when filtering is required, since it supports filtering on fields in the model.
+1. [Groq](https://www.sanity.io/docs/groq) – Sanity's own query language, used for fetching data.

 ### Sanity Studio